Blogs/AI

 What is Rasa?

-Rasa is an open-source conversational AI framework that provides tools for developers to build, deploy, and manage contextual AI assistants.
+Rasa is an open-source conversational AI framework that provides full control over natural language understanding (NLU), dialogue management, and deployment architecture that provides tools for developers to build, deploy, and manage contextual AI assistants.
 It emphasizes flexibility and control, allowing developers to create highly customized conversational agents tailored to specific business needs.

 PROSCONS